ChrstphrHll/npc_gen/students/Sybasten Simimar.md

 # Sybasten Simimar
 ---
 ### Description
-- Dragonborn Sorcerer from Magmus Centerhold
+- Dragonborn Sorcerer from Draconia
 - 4th year Diplomacy student in Elkenval
-- long spines, Hazel eyes, and copper skin
+- 2 curled horns, Hazel eyes, and copper skin
 - Is Self-reliant and Complacent, and has Excitement as their ideal

 ### Organizations